CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/submission-history.md

 }
 ```

-### Partially Delivered
+#### Partially Delivered

-This response means the report got routed multiple places and only was delivered successfully to the destinations that don't have filteredReportRows or have sentReports set.
+This response contains the "Partially Delivered" value within the **overallStatus** field AND contains multiple **organizations** ("FOR CONNECTATHON PURPOSES ONLY" and "Data Ingestion CDC NBS") under **destinations**.
+This response means the report was assigned to be routed to multiple places, but it was only delivered successfully to the destination(s) that contains the **sentReports** set – in this case the "FOR CONNECTATHON PURPOSES ONLY" organization.
+Destinations that contain **filteredReportRows** mean that the report was filtered out for that specific destination – in this case the "Data Ingestion CDC NBS" organization – due to the matching arguments provided to the "PROCESSING_MODE_FILTER".

 ```
 {